 - One thing you will notice is even after you shut down your Windows 8 PC, the computer will remain listed but will give connection error when you try to connect.

 - There is no way to remove it from the listing.

-- I haven tested it with a different profile.
-It should not be the case but it is possible that you can connect to your PC only using your profile.
+- I have tested it with a different profile.
+It should not be the case, but it is only possible to connect using your profile.
 I will update this when I test it around.